 Mid Cornwall · TR2

 We prepare and submit planning applications to Cornwall Council and, where relevant, the Isles of Scilly authority — handling drawings, statements, validation queries and officer negotiation from start to determination.
-In Tresillian, that work is shaped by the place itself — Tresillian is a village east of Truro at the head of the Tresillian River, AONB-designated, with a Conservation Area covering the village core, with a building stock that leans toward traditional cob and granite cottages and Victorian villas.
+The way we approach planning application in Tresillian starts with a measured walk-round — Tresillian is a village east of Truro at the head of the Tresillian River, AONB-designated, with a Conservation Area covering the village core, with a building stock that leans toward post-war bungalows and traditional cob and granite cottages.

 - Conservation Area